Want to know the 10 worst foods for prostate health?

 5) Non-organic vegetables

 Low carbohydrate vegetables are great as part of a planned ketogenic diet.
-But for good prostate health, we should ensure that everything we consume is organic and untreated.
+But for good prostate health, you should ensure everything you consume is organic and untreated.
 The wisdom of this approach is apparent.

 Look at the amount of contact that non-organic vegetables have with chemicals before they reach our plate.